atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Squid's *Cowards***: This is another one **I have to recommend**, and not just because Squid is one of my favorite active bands, but because **their new orchestral direction on this album combined with their rhythmic, percussive style has a universal appeal**.
 Funnily enough, I think of all this year's politically-charged Windmill albums, *Cowards* succeeds the most via its indirect, literary-inspired lyrics.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2PXkyoHGhPBTdumrGSh8Ta?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Racing Mount Pleasant's *Racing Mount Pleasant***: It's shocking that *Racing Mount Pleasant*, like *SEQUENCE 01*, has been excluded from so many year-end lists.
-My theory: it sounds too perfect, too much like the best parts of Arcade Fire and Isaac Wood-led Black Country, to be true.
+My theory: it sounds too perfect, too engineered, too much like the designer baby between Arcade Fire and Isaac Wood-led Black Country, to be true.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/037axs2AfEPUD5LtjfFYSv?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **shame's *Cutthroat***: It's unfortunate that this release hasn't received more popular or critical attention (Pitchfork doesn't even have a review!), because this thing is like the platonic ideal of a fun, thrashy post-punk album.
 If you're intrigued by the concept of Wipers covering "Life During Wartime," this record is for you.